Loyd Grossman: Early life and education

 Grossman was born in Boston, Massachusetts, on 16 September 1950 and raised in Marblehead, Massachusetts, the son of David K. Grossman, a Jewish antique dealer and Helen Katherine (née Gilman).
 Many members of his father's family were art and antiques dealers in and around Boston.
 His cousin was Ram Dass, the spiritual teacher and author.
 His initial education was at the General John Glover School in Marblehead, and then at Marblehead High School.
-He graduated from Boston University with a B.A. in history before travelling to the United Kingdom in 1975 to study at the London School of Economics, where he received a master's degree in economic history.
-He later returned to university at Magdalene College, Cambridge, where he studied history of art, and received his MPhil and a PhD.
+He graduated from Boston University with a BA degree cum laude in history in 1972.
+In 1975, he travelled to the United Kingdom to study at the London School of Economics, where he earned an MSc degree in economic history in 1977.
+Grossman later returned to university at Magdalene College, Cambridge, where he studied history of art, receiving in this subject an MPhil degree in 2009 and a PhD in 2014.

 Career

 Journalism

-Grossman became involved with journalism as an undergraduate in Boston writing for a number of ‘underground’ and music publications including Boston After Dark, Fusion, Vibrations, the New York Review of Rock and Rolling Stone.
+Grossman became involved with journalism as an undergraduate in Boston writing for a number of 'underground' and music publications including Boston After Dark, Fusion, Vibrations, the New York Review of Rock and Rolling Stone.
 After graduation from the LSE he joined the staff of Harpers & Queen as design editor and subsequently went to work for The Sunday Times as contributing editor.
 He has written for many British newspapers and is a regular contributor to Country Life.
 While at Harpers & Queen he was also the magazine's restaurant critic, a pursuit which he continued for thirteen years also writing about restaurants for GQ and The Sunday Times.

 Television

 Grossman's television career began in 1983 as one of the regular faces on TV-am presenting among other things a short segment, Through the Keyhole, which he devised along with Kevin Sim and David Frost.
-Through the Keyhole transferred to primetime on ITV in 1987 and scored some of ITV's highest viewing figures for light entertainment.
-Grossman continued on the show until 2003.
+Through the Keyhole transferred to primetime on ITV in 1987 and Grossman continued on the show until 2003.
 He presented Masterchef from 1990 to 2000 and Junior Masterchef as well as a great number of other programmes including Loyd on Location, The History of British Sculpture, and Behind the Headlines.
 He also presented the BBC Radio 3 series Composers at Home.